-Each year, Railinc works in close coordination with the AAR's Railinc Project Support Working Committee and various AAR Committees to identify programs that will ensure the highest value from industry investments.
-In 2019, Railinc is working on projects associated with the following three multi-year programs, as well as additional projects.
+Each year, Railinc works in close coordination with the AAR's Railinc Committee and various AAR committees to identify programs that will ensure the highest value from industry investments.
+In 2022, Railinc is working on projects associated with the following three multi-year programs, as well as additional projects.

 Asset Health Strategic Initiative (AHSI)

 The multi-year, multi-phase AHSI program focuses on solving rail network challenges related to asset health with the targets of reducing mechanical service interruptions, improving inspection quality, and increasing yard and shop efficiency.
 The following projects are aligned with the 10-year AHSI roadmap and come under the guidance of the AAR's Asset Health Strategy Committee.

 - Car Repair Billing (CRB) Improvements — This project will help envision a standard process for exception handling in CRB to submit and respond to exceptions in a timely manner and reduce administrative overhead.
 It will develop a process that ensures that required mechanical defect reports are received for relevant CRB records so that defective groups of components can be more quickly identified.

 - Defect Detection – Hot Wheel Monitoring — This project will utilize wheel temperature detectors to help identify dragging breaks in a non-braking train.
 Railinc’s work, initiated in 2018, for wheel temperature detectors (to identify cold wheels in a braking train) will be leveraged to determine industry rules and thresholds for these equipment conditions.
 This information can help reduce the cost of wheel and brake shoe changes for car owners.

 - Defect Detection – Equipment Health Management Committee Alert Closure Improvements — This project will identify and implement updated business rules to improve the alert closure process and the timeliness of data used to evaluate the alert state and ensure that equipment issues are properly addressed to increase safety.